Makrufkasr/Data-Analytics-Portfolio/README.md

 2. Recommended word to use in Video title are 'Data Science', words related to content for beginner and curious-make words.
 3. It's best to upload 3-4 videos in a month, on Friday or Saturday
 4. The recommended video length is 8-10 minutes as videos with this group of duration generate maximum revenue
-5. Further analysis can include engagement rat
+5. Further analysis can include engagement rate

 | Link Power BI	|               Title              	|